-The school analyses EAL/Minority Ethnic pupil achievement and regularly evaluates the effectiveness of additional support provided, in terms of pupil progress.
+The school analyses EAL pupil achievement and regularly evaluates the effectiveness of additional support provided, in terms of pupil progress.

-The EAL Co-ordinator delivers staff training at least once a year.
+The EAL Co-ordinator delivers staff training to teaching staff at least once a year.

 Resources

 Resources on which reading and writing activities may be based, are monitored for grammatical, lexical and cultural accessibility.